 Tata Nexon vs Honda BRV – Mileage Comparison

 |Honda BRV*||16 KMPL (MT)/15.4 KMPL (AT)||21.9 KMPL|

 The Nexon is likely to have an advantage over the BRV in this department.
-The Nexon is likely to sport a smaller petrol engine.
+The Nexon sports a smaller petrol engine.
 By virtue of it being smaller and turbocharged, it will likely offer more fuel economy than BRV’s petrol motor.
 In the case of the diesel engine, we estimate the Nexon’s diesel to be more frugal.
-To gain an edge in this department, Tata may equip the Nexon with driving modes.
+To gain an edge in this department, Tata has equipped the Nexon with driving modes.
 Our expected figures reflect that scenario too.

 Tata Nexon vs Honda BRV – Dimensions Comparison

 Since the BRV has more seating than the Nexon, it is naturally longer than the Tata crossover.
 However, while the BRV is 461mm longer than the Nexon, its wheelbase is just 164mm longer than Nexon’s.
 The Nexon, at 1,811mm, is 76mm wider than the BRV.
 The BRV, at 1666mm, is taller than Nexon by 59mm.
 This means that while BRV has more headroom than Nexon, the Nexon should be a more nimble car.

 Tata Nexon vs Honda BRV – Features

 |8-speaker audio system||3rd row reclining seats|